-In order to adequately explore these issues, a combination of analytics and qualitative, field research methodology (Yin, 1984; Strauss and Corbin, 1998; Glaser and Strauss, 1967) was used to test the propositions underlying this study.
-Specifically, the measurement dimensions were developed separately by at least three experts who analyzed the different reports, baseline measures suggested, and metrics included in the various capacity models as suggested by the existing literature on the models.4 These analytics were enriched with observations obtained from field research conducted in three sites covering the period spanning 1998-2003.
+A combination of analytics and qualitative, field research methodology (Yin, 1984; Strauss and Corbin, 1998; Glaser and Strauss, 1967) was used to test the propositions underlying this study.
+Specifically, the measurement dimensions were developed separately by at least three experts who analyzed the different reports, baseline measures suggested, and metrics included in the various capacity models as suggested by the existing literature on the models.3 These analytics were enriched with observations obtained from field research conducted in three sites covering the period spanning 1998-2003.